PostHog/posthog.com/contents/blog/the-posthog-array-1-41-0.md

 Have you ever asked yourself '*What's the average average number of purchases per user?*' or '*What's the maximum number of forms submitted per user?'*

 Questions like these used to be hard to answer with PostHog, but no more!
 We've added a new series option for insights, enabling you to see the count of events per user - including sub-options for seeing the averages, minimum and maximum count of events per user.
-We think this is going to be especially useful for teams working on transactional products.

-### Improved: Math selector

-PICTURE GOES HERE

-Work on the previous task had us redo the math selector.
+**Bonus update:** While working on this feature, we also took the opportunity to improve our math selector UI.

 ### New: Text cards on dashboards